ibm-cloud-docs/containers/cs_storage_file.md

 You can create a customized storage class and use the storage class in your PVC.
 {: shortdesc}

-{{site.data.keyword.containerlong_notm}} provides [pre-defined storage classes](#file_storageclass_reference) to provision file storage with a particular tier and configuration.
+{{site.data.keyword.containerlong_notm}} provides [pre-defined storage classes](#file_storageclass_reference) to provision {{site.data.keyword.filestorage_short}} with a particular tier and configuration.
 In some cases, you might want to provision storage with a different configuration that is not covered in the pre-defined storage classes.
 You can use the examples in this topic to find sample customized storage classes.

 To create your customized storage class, see [Customizing a storage class](/docs/containers?topic=containers-kube_concepts#customized_storageclass).
 Then, [use your customized storage class in your PVC](#add_file).

 ### Creating topology-aware storage
 {: #file-topology}

-To use file storage in a multizone cluster, your pod must be scheduled in the same zone as your file storage instance so that you can read and write to the volume.
-Before topology-aware volume scheduling was introduced by Kubernetes, the dynamic provisioning of your storage automatically created the file storage instance when a PVC was created.
-Then, when you created your pod, the Kubernetes scheduler tried to deploy the pod to a worker node in the same data center as your file storage instance.
+To use {{site.data.keyword.filestorage_short}} in a multizone cluster, your pod must be scheduled in the same zone as your {{site.data.keyword.filestorage_short}} instance so that you can read and write to the volume.
+Before topology-aware volume scheduling was introduced by Kubernetes, the dynamic provisioning of your storage automatically created the {{site.data.keyword.filestorage_short}} instance when a PVC was created.
+Then, when you created your pod, the Kubernetes scheduler tried to deploy the pod to a worker node in the same data center as your {{site.data.keyword.filestorage_short}} instance.
 {: shortdesc}

-Creating the file storage instance without knowing the constraints of the pod can lead to unwanted results.
+Creating the {{site.data.keyword.filestorage_short}} instance without knowing the constraints of the pod can lead to unwanted results.
 For example, your pod might not be able to be scheduled to the same worker node as your storage because the worker node has insufficient resources or the worker node is tainted and does not allow the pod to be scheduled.
-With topology-aware volume scheduling, the file storage instance is delayed until the first pod that uses the storage is created.
+With topology-aware volume scheduling, the {{site.data.keyword.filestorage_short}} instance is delayed until the first pod that uses the storage is created.

 Topology-aware volume scheduling is supported on clusters that run Kubernetes version 1.12 or later only.
 {: note}

-The following examples show how to create storage classes that delay the creation of the file storage instance until the first pod that uses this storage is ready to be scheduled.
+The following examples show how to create storage classes that delay the creation of the {{site.data.keyword.filestorage_short}} instance until the first pod that uses this storage is ready to be scheduled.
 To delay the creation, you must include the `volumeBindingMode: WaitForFirstConsumer` option.
-If you do not include this option, the `volumeBindingMode` is automatically set to `Immediate` and the file storage instance is created when you create the PVC.
+If you do not include this option, the `volumeBindingMode` is automatically set to `Immediate` and the {{site.data.keyword.filestorage_short}} instance is created when you create the PVC.

-- **Example for Endurance file storage:**
+- **Example for Endurance {{site.data.keyword.filestorage_short}}:**
   ```yaml
   apiVersion: storage.k8s.io/v1
   kind: StorageClass